 Now in fifth grade, your child’s decoding and fluency skills are growing dramatically.
-Decoding is the ability to use patterns to figure out words and decipher their separate sounds; fluency is reading quickly and accurately.
-Indeed, this year your fifth grader will be relying on advanced decoding and fluency skills in order to tackle more challenging texts, from grade-level novels and nonfiction books to magazine articles and online research.
+Decoding is the ability to use patterns to figure out words and decipher their separate sounds.
+Fluency is reading quickly and accurately.
+This year, your fifth grader will be relying on advanced decoding and fluency skills to tackle more challenging texts, from grade-level novels and nonfiction books to magazine articles and online research.

-This year, your child will regularly draw on her ability to figure out words to read accurately.
+Your child will regularly draw on her ability to figure out new words to read accurately.
 A good way to think of phonics is being able to easily see “chunks” in words to figure out a word’s meaning.
-For example, your child sees a root word to decipher a longer word (e.g. ruct is the root word in construct, destruction, structure).
-Your fifth grader will also learn more advanced prefixes (e.g. ex- in excavate, extract, exhale) and suffixes (e.g. -ible in audible, plausible, legible) and must also be able to decode dozens of multisyllabic words, such as pedestrian and exasperate.
+For example, your child will use root words to decipher a longer word (e.g. struct is the root word in construct, destruction, structure).
+Your fifth grader will also learn more advanced prefixes (e.g. ex- in excavate, extract, exhale) and suffixes (e.g. -ible in audible, plausible, legible) and use them to decode dozens of multisyllabic words, such as pedestrian and exasperate.

-When it comes to fluency, your child should be understanding what she reads, and be able to read it aloud accurately, smoothly, and with plenty of expression — be it prose (The True Confessions of Charlotte Doyle) or poetry (The Tiger by William Blake).
-Tip: Be a ham and improve fluency by trading off reading lines from a book’s characters… your child can be the heroic Harry Potter and you the dastardly Voldemort.
+Your child should understand what she reads and be able to read it aloud accurately, smoothly, and with plenty of expression.
+Tip: Be a ham and improve fluency by trading off reading lines from a book’s characters… your child can be the heroic Harry Potter and you the vile Snape.

 Exploring fiction and nonfiction

 After struggling with tougher books last year, many fifth graders sail through reading this year.
-Continuing to split reading time between literature (including short novels, dramas, and poetry) and nonfiction works of history, social studies, science, and more technical texts (think maps and diagrams) — fifth graders have more facility with the content and language they’ll encounter.
+Kids continue to split reading time between literature (including novels, dramas, and poetry) and nonfiction works (including history, social studies, and science).
 Under Common Core, the same texts cover fourth and fifth grade; but the big difference is that fifth graders are expected to tackle the tougher texts with confidence — and without much help.

-Fifth graders continue to learn about structure and pay attention to how what they’re reading is organized.
+Fifth graders continue to learn about structure and pay attention to the organization of what they’re reading.
 This year, for example, it’s not just that books have chapters and plays have scenes, it’s about your child understanding how each chapter fits together into a novel’s overall structure to help the story develop and flow.

 Is your child “banking” knowledge?

-Nope, this isn’t about money; though it is about your child earning and saving knowledge.
-Think of it as your child using her reading comprehension skills to build an account — like a bank account — full of knowledge.
-For every poem, passage, or book read, fifth graders are expected to glean a main point, message, and a few key facts, relate it to what they already know, and “bank” the knowledge for future use.
+This is about your child earning and saving knowledge.
+For every poem, passage, or book read, fifth graders are expected to glean a main point, a message, and a few key facts, relate it to what they already know, and “bank” the knowledge for future use.

 So what does filling a knowledge bank look like?
 It’s your fifth grader imagining how Mary Lennox, protagonist of The Secret Garden, would describe herself versus how the narrator describes her — and how the entire story might change if only Mary told it.
 When tackling a graphic novel such as Super Amoeba: Squish #1, your fifth grader should be able to talk about how the visuals and words each contribute to the story’s tone and meaning.
-And, after reading both Alice’s Adventures in Wonderland and Tuck Everlasting, beyond enjoying the stories, your child should be able to compare and contrast the elements of these two fantasies, including how each book approaches similar themes and topics.
+And, after reading both Alice’s Adventures in Wonderland and Tuck Everlasting, your child should be able to compare and contrast the elements of these two fantasies.

-A big new skill for fifth graders is learning to take in, and analyze, multiple points of view.
-This may mean reading a book, a historical passage, and an individual’s account, and watching a movie, studying an interactive timeline, and doing Internet research about the American Civil War.
+A big new skill for fifth graders is learning to analyze multiple points of view.
+This may mean reading a book, a historical passage, an individual’s account, watching a movie, studying an interactive timeline, and doing Internet research about the American Civil War.
 The point is for your child to be able to take in the information and digest it accurately.
-How does the date on the timeline of the start of the war correspond to the enslaved person’s story?
 Your child’s ability to learn a topic from different sources — and understand how the information varies based on the source — are key to your child skillfully and knowledgably “banking” facts.